 - The 60-day transfer rule is part of our agreement with ICANN.

 - If you're transferring a free domain, the free offer doesn't carry over to the new provider.
 They may charge you for continued domain service.

-- If you're transferring out a domain ending in .co.uk, review the special transfer requirements and exceptions before beginning the process.
+- If you're transferring out a domain ending in .co.uk, .de, or .uk, review the special transfer requirements and exceptions in the linked guides before beginning the process.

 - If you have G Suite by Google attached to your domain, adjust your MX records with your new domain provider after transferring to prevent an interruption of your email service.
 You'll keep managing your G Suite subscription through Squarespace unless you cancel it.

 - Transferring your Squarespace Domain doesn't move your site hosting to your new provider or cancel your current Squarespace site.
 If you're leaving all Squarespace services, cancel your website subscription after transferring your domain.

 - In the Home Menu, click Settings, and then click Domains.
 You can also press the ? key while any panel is open and search domains.